-Plane carrying 133 people reportedly crashes in China
+Plane carrying 132 people crashes in China

-China flight carrying 133 people reportedly crashes in Guangxi province
+China flight carrying 132 people crashes in Guangxi province

-Smoke seen rising from mountainside after Boeing 737 crashes near city of Wuzhou
+Boeing 737 had 123 passengers and nine crew on board when it crashed near city of Wuzhou sparking fire on mountainside

 A rescue operation is underway but the number of casualties is not yet known.